Top 10 Tips To Fix Touch ID Not Working on iPhone 13/12/11

 5. Dirty Home Button.
 Use a smooth cloth to clean the Home button and your finger and try again.

 6. Home Button inaccessible.
-Ensure that screen protector or case doesn’t cover up the Home button of your device.
+Ensure that the screen protector or case doesn’t cover up the Home button of your device.

 Part 2: How to Fix Touch ID not working on iPhone?